IlhamLamp/IlhamLamp/README.md

 # Hello <img src="https://github.com/ABSphreak/ABSphreak/raw/master/gifs/Hi.gif" width="40px"> I'm Ilham ☕

-As a software developer 💻, I'm driven by a passion for technology and a constant desire to learn and grow 💫.
+As a DevOps Engineer 💻, I'm driven by a passion for technology and a constant desire to learn and grow 💫.
 I'm eager to collaborate with others and contribute to innovative projects 🤝.

 > _keep going, keep growing!_ 🌱